smallyang688/smallyang688.github.io/_pages/about.md

 My primary research interest lies in **Embodied AI**, focusing on how intelligent agents can learn and interact with physical environments through sensory-motor experiences.
 I believe that true intelligence emerges from the interaction between an agent and its environment, and I am excited to contribute to this rapidly evolving field.

-I enjoy playing the guitar,kicking the shuttlecock,playing table tennis,and chatting with people.
+I enjoy playing the guitar,shuttlecock kicking,playing table tennis,and chatting with people.

 Research Interests
 ------